Apollo PGNCS: Alignment Optical Telescope

-The LM instead had an alignment optical telescope (AOT), essentially a periscope.
-The outer element of the AOT was a sun-shielded prism that could be rotated to one of six fixed positions relative to the LM, in order to cover a large portion of the lunar sky.
+The LM had an Alignment Optical Telescope (AOT), which was essentially a periscope, with no magnification.
+The outer element of the AOT was a sun-shielded prism that could be rotated to one of six fixed positions in order to cover a large portion of the sky.
 Each position had a 60° field of view.
-When rotated, the AOT's position was readable by the AGC; by pointing the reticule at two different stars, the computer could determine the craft's orientation.
+The AOT had a reticle in its optical path that a crew member could rotate.
+The reticle had two doubled lines on it, a radius and an Archimedean spiral.
+The crew member would select a star he could see through the AOT and enter its ID into the DSKY.
+He would then rotate the reticle, pressing a button when the star was within each doubled line.
+The AGC could read the reticle's angle.
+The two reticle measurements determined the star's position in the AOT's field of view.
+By doing this procedure with two different stars, the computer could determine the craft's orientation.